Jeimer Candelario Player Props: Nationals vs. Cardinals

 Jeimer Candelario At The Plate

+- Candelario has picked up a hit in 58.8% of his 68 games this year, with multiple hits in 27.9% of those games.

-- Looking at the 67 games he has played this season, he's hit a long ball in eight of them (11.9%), and in 2.8% of his trips to the plate.
+- In 11.8% of his games this season, he has homered, and 2.7% of his trips to the plate.

-- In 17 games this year (25.4%), Candelario has picked up an RBI, and in 11 of those games (16.4%) he had more than one.
+- Candelario has an RBI in 17 of 68 games this year, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.